VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 It's also helpful for development teams who use our components to interact with them.
 Thanks to [Storybook Controls](https://storybook.js.org/docs/react/essentials/controls), they can configure components themselves to see what happens.
-Thanks to [Storybook Docs](https://storybook.js.org/addons/@storybook/addon-docs), they can see the code and API props that generated each story.
+Thanks to [Storybook Docs](https://storybook.js.org/addons/@storybook/addon-docs), they can see the code and API props that generate each story.
 So Storybook provides a profound documentation benefit throughout the program.

-We also use Storybook for [composition testing](https://storybook.js.org/blog/how-to-actually-test-uis/) occasionally though not as often as the Storybook team may suggest.
+We also use Storybook for [composition testing](https://storybook.js.org/blog/how-to-actually-test-uis/) occasionally though not as often as the Storybook team may prefer.
 For example, we have stories that demonstrate how to integrate our form components with React Hook Form, and this exposed issues we had with our `ref`s.
 Generally though, we don't do a lot of composition testing until we need to [reproduce a scenario to fix a bug](https://www.vidyasource.com/blog/code-coverage-is-killing-you)
 (and prove we've fixed it eventually).